baronsengir007/Ai-Assistent-Nylas/week-3/celery-tutorial/README.md

 ## Introduction to Celery

-Celery is a distributed task queue system that allows you to run tasks asynchronously across multiple workers.
+[Celery](https://docs.celeryq.dev/en/stable/) is a distributed task queue system that enables event-driven architecture by allowing you to run tasks asynchronously across multiple workers.
 It's particularly useful for handling time-consuming operations that shouldn't block your main application.
 Think of it as a way to delegate work to other processes or machines, allowing your main application to remain responsive.

+### Event-Driven Architecture

+Celery implements event-driven architecture through its message broker system.
+In this pattern:
+- Components communicate through events (messages)
+- Services are loosely coupled
+- The system is highly scalable and resilient
+- Components can be added or removed without affecting others

+Our implementation uses Redis as both the message broker and result backend, but Celery supports various other backends:

+**Message Brokers:**
+- RabbitMQ (recommended for production)
+- Amazon SQS
+- Apache Kafka
+- MongoDB
+- SQLAlchemy (database)

+**Result Backends:**
+- Redis (our choice)
+- Memcached
+- Database backends (PostgreSQL, MySQL, etc.)
+- MongoDB
+- Elasticsearch

+For more information about different backends and their configurations, visit the [Celery Backends Documentation](https://docs.celeryq.dev/en/stable/userguide/configuration.html#result-backend-settings).

 ### System Architecture